datastack-net/dockerized/DEV.md

 - `image: golang:latest` specifies the docker image to use.
 You can find these on [Docker Hub](https://hub.docker.com/).
 - `entrypoint` is the command to run when the service starts.

 That's it.
-Now you can run `dockerize go`.
+Now you can run `dockerized go`.

 ## Configurable version